69th Annual IPC Holiday House Tour

 Founded in 1915, the church was designed by Warren, Knight and Davis architect William Warren.
 The sanctuary and parlor will be decorated by IPC members and a Christmas Tea will be available both days for ticket holders in the church’s Great Hall.

-Tickets are $30 each and can be purchased online, at each house or at Independent Presbyterian Church during tour hours.
+Tickets are $30 each and can be purchased online closer to the tour, at each house or at Independent Presbyterian Church during tour hours.
 100% of ticket sales go to the following IPC ministries:

 One of IPC's first and oldest missions, the Children's Fresh Air Farm has evolved into a six-week summer learning program for under-served children in the greater Birmingham area.
 Students begin this program after completing a year in the STAIR program (Start The Adventure In Reading)